 Until then, I’ll predict some of your potential hurdles:

-What I do know is that computer/tech/programming/STEM camp is for a LOT of people (there have been over 235,000 students who have gone through our programs).
+What I do know is that computer/tech/programming/STEM camp is for a LOT of people (over 300,000 students have attended our programs).
 At the same time, I know camp just isn’t a good fit for some.

 This blog post breaks down a few questions to get you thinking.
 One important thing to remember is that determining if tech camp is a fit or not doesn’t always come down to having a child who enjoys technology.

 In a nutshell, iD Tech opened its doors in 1999.
-Now, with over 150+ locations nationwide, students can learn anything and everything from Minecraft to 3D Printing, Coding to Game Design, and so much more.
-Students enjoy personalized learning in small classes with guaranteed 8:1 ratios.
-Of course, if there is something else you need to know, feel free to consult our help center, or post a question in the comments.
+Now, with 150 locations nationwide, students can learn anything and everything from Minecraft to 3D Printing to Coding to Game Development, and so much more.
+Students enjoy personalized learning in small classes with an average of just 8 students per instructor.

 So, there you go.
 I’m sure there are other reasons for not registering, but remember that questions don’t have to go unanswered!